Frequently Asked Questions About Therapy

 Who do you see as clients?

 I see mostly adults and a few mature teenagers in the Denver metro area.
-This includes: stay-at-home-moms, nurses, pilots, call center workers, unemployed people, students, veterans, yoga instructors, martial artists, artists, bikers, and others.
-My office is near to people living in Parker, Highlands Ranch, Centennial, Lone Tree, Littleton, DTC, Greenwood Village, and other suburbs on the south side of Denver.
+I’ve worked with people from all walks of life including: stay-at-home-moms, nurses, pilots, call center workers, unemployed people, students, veterans, yoga instructors, martial artists, artists, bikers, and others.
+My office is in the DTC near I-25 and Orchard.

 What are your rates?